Risks of investing

 Investments involves risks

-While investing can be profitable, it also involves risk.
+Investing can be profitable, but it also involves risk.
 You could lose all or part of your initial investment.
-This page explains the various risks associated with investments and how you can take them into account when making your investment decisions.
+We explain the risks involved and how you can take them into account.

 Important to bear in mind before you start investing